In case you are not being able to read this e-mail message , click HERE

 Dr. Jose Luiz Stape is one of the greatest names of the modern Brazilian silviculture.
 His scientific contribution about Eucalyptus plantations in terms of their physiology, management, carbon sinking and efficiency in using light, water and nutrients has been remarkable.
 Besides his considerable vocation for science, Dr. Stape is also a great educator, not only of his students at ESALQ/USP, but of agronomists, agricultural technicians and Society in general.
 He has always placed a strong emphasis on extension and education themes, thus making an important contribution for Society, enabling it to understand more and more about the Eucalyptus trees, their forests, their uses and the ways of minimizing impacts and optimizing performances.

 Jose Luiz Stape was born in Tatui, State of Sao Paulo, in 1962.
 At present, at the age of 46, he is one of the greatest citizens of the worldwide Eucalyptus plantation forestry science.
-The support he receives from his family is fundamental for these accomplishments.
-His wife Luceni and his two sons, Thiago and Glauco, have much to be proud of, as they have played a major role, accompanying him and giving him forces and motivation for these achievements.
 Stape comes from a family who owned lands and had agricultural activities – hence his liking for agricultural matters.
 However, it was neither agronomy nor forest engineering his first attempt on university level in search of a professional career.
 Right in the beginning, he studied medicine at USP – University of Sao Paulo – for two years, until discovering that he had another vocation: the productive use of the land.
 For this reason, he moved to ESALQ - Agricultural College "Luiz de Queiroz", to study agronomy, where he graduated from in 1985.
 As he had identified himself much with the silvicultural activities, which even included a job in the forest area of Eucatex, he decided to add this to his curriculum.
 In only one year he completed at ESALQ the required courses that would allow him to be also forest engineer, having graduated in forest engineering in 1986.

 Before starting his career as a university professor at the same ESALQ he had graduated from, he worked as forest research engineer for Eucatex and Ripasa, two forest-based companies in Brazil.
 At the latter he participated in one of the most renowned Brazilian silviculture teams, together with Nelson Barbosa Leite, Edson Balloni, Edson Martini, Arnaldo Salmeron, Ademir Cunha Bueno, Lineu Wadouski, Jose Zani Filho, Carlos Alberto Guerreiro and Pablo Vietz Garcia.
 It was really an important team, whose professionals have very much contributed to the success of the Brazilian Silviculture.
 During the time he has worked for Ripasa, he was given the authorization to take his course of Master Degree in Agronomy at ESALQ.
 He elected the area of Statistics and Agricultural Experiments, under the advising of the great professor Humberto de Campos.
 His master’s degree dissertation had the title "Uso do delineamento sistematico tipo leque no estudo de espacamentos florestais".